 It might be tempting to breakaway and dive deep into some new trendy design that goes against the norm, and sometimes it works, but you have to keep your audience in mind when making such a decision.
-Menus and page layouts appear similar across a lot of websites simply because it is what users have come to expect from a website.
-Sure, it would be fun to do something different and have a navigation menu at the bottom of the screen, but if users struggle to navigate your site, they will quickly leave and head to a site that caters to their expectations of what a website should look like.
+Menus and page layouts appear similar across a lot of websites just because it is what users have come to expect from a site.
+Sure, it would be fun to do something different and have a navigation menu at the bottom of the screen, but if users struggle to navigate your site, they will quickly leave and head somewhere that caters to their expectations of what a website should look like to them.

 Colors and Fonts

 Having a legible website sounds like an obvious one, but surprisingly many sites appear to forget this simple rule.
 This goes back the idea of focusing too heavily on the look and not the experience.
-A pink background with red cursive lettering might look cool, but it’s going to give users an instant headache and cause them to quickly tap the back button.
+Pink backgrounds with red cursive lettering might look cool, but it’s going to give users an instant headache and cause them to tap the back button quickly.
 Stick with traditional colors for your fonts and web pages and use the banners and footers to house your branding colors and fonts.

 Not Anticipating and Adapting

 Users are coming to your website with questions in mind before they even begin navigating.
 While it might be a bit impossible to predict completely what a user is thinking, there are steps you can take to anticipate what information a user is attempting to obtain from your website.
-Simple tools such as Google Analytics and HotJar can help show you how users are interacting with your website.
+Simple tools such as Google Analytics and HotJar can help show you how users are interacting with your site.
 By monitoring these interactions, you can get a feel for what answers users are searching for and then adapt your website to help answer those questions quickly and easily for those users.

 Stay In Touch

 Want to Learn More?

 Higher Information Group’s web team specializes in all aspects of creativity and can help you create or revitalize your brand with a dynamic website and marketing campaign.